kripken/ammo.js/README.markdown

       python make.py

    which should generate builds/ammo.new.js.
 Note that this is by default an unoptimized safe build which will run very slowly.
+To generate an optimized build (which takes much longer to generate), do

-   You can run make.py with argument |fast| to generate an optimized make.
+      python make.py fast

- * Run the automatic tests,
+ * Optionally, run the automatic tests,

       python test.py